SamChou19815/website/packages/samlang/docs/classes-types.md

 Inside the module, you can construct a variant by `VariantName(expr)`.

-As shown in the example, you use `|` to separate different kinds of variant.
 Each variant carries some data with a specific type.
 To perform a case-analysis on different possibilities, you can use the `match` expression to pattern match on the expression.

 ## Generics